Oakland Plantation

 Funding

-UPT has secured some community funding to be used for partial restoration of the house but is in dire need of additional funding for this project.
+UPT has secured some community funding to be used for partial restoration of the house but is actively fundraising for the anticipated $1 million needed for full rehabilitation.

 Restoration Needs

-The house needs to be repainted by hand.
+The house’s roof and siding need to be replaced and the house repainted by hand.

-The shutters on the house need to be recreated to match the original, historically accurate shutters.
+Missing shutters need to be recreated to match the original, historically accurate shutters.

 The 1823 plantation house at Oakland Plantation in Simpsonville , SC is a two-story farm house with brown siding